-She died at Winnipeg on 15 April 1977 and was buried in All Saints Cemetery.
+She died at Winnipeg on 15 April 1977 and was buried in the All Saints Ukrainian Catholic Cemetery.
 A collection of her papers are in the “Archives of the Ukrainian Canadian Experience” at the University of Manitoba Archives & Special Collections.

 “10 Manitoba lawyers on New Year’s list,” Winnipeg Free Press, 1 January 1965, page 6.